Frequently asked questions

 Why is real-life achievement not accepted as a measure of I.Q.?

 I.Q. is a score on an intelligence test, and the purpose of such tests is and has always been to predict (in the statistical sense of "correlate with") real-life achievement.
 The correlation between I.Q. and real-life achievement is ultimately the validity of the test.
-Although real-life achievement is obviously more important than test scores, someone who only reports real-life achievement and takes no tests is not contributing to the study of intelligence and creativity, or to the development, validation, and norming of the tests.
+Although real-life achievement is obviously more important than test scores, someone who only reports real-life achievement and takes no tests is not contributing to the study of the measurability of intelligence, or to the development, validation, and norming of the tests.

 Having said that, the Glia Society does have an assessment procedure in which real-life achievement is considered.